 Interest rates are something the market is being very attentive to, and rightfully so.
 The lower the interest rates, the easier it is for businesses to continue their operations, thus having a more fulfilling journey.
 Investing may become more difficult or much easier, depending on the percentage.
 It is all within the power of FOMC, or the Federal Open Market Committee.

 Understanding what federal reserve interest rates are and how much influence they have on the market will help you understand how investing is affected by these changes.

 To put it simply, the rate refers to the amount of money a bank charges when another bank borrows money from it.
 Basically, each and every bank should have a reserve of money in a Federal Reserve bank account.
 If they happen to own a little more than the necessary amount, then that money is being offered to banks that run short of cash.

 The final percentage of the interest rate a bank is going to charge will be decided between the two banks making the deal after the FOMC gives them a target rate.
-They can’t hold a bank at gunpoint to follow the exact rate.

 Why Are Federal Interest Rates so Important?